 Representatives from the media will be directed to the Health Center website, www.lsu.edu/shc, as part of their background research, to review information on Health Center services and upcoming initiatives.

-It is the intent of this policy to help the Student Health Center direct its limited medical resources to fulfilling its mission of providing quality health care rather than attempting to legitimize a student's decision whether or not they are well enough to attend class.
-Many illnesses are mild and self limited, and can be managed quite well by the individual on their own at home.
-A medical appointment made of the sole purpose of obtaining documentation to excuse an absence involves the inefficient use of time and resources on both the part of the student and the Health Center, and serves no medical function.
-An absence from class is an administrative matter, not a medical one, and the resolution of this matter is between faculty and students.
+It is the intent of this policy to help the Student Health Center direct its limited resources to fulfilling its mission of providing quality health care rather than attempting to legitimize a student's decision whether or not they are well enough to attend class.
+Many health issues are mild and self limited, and can be managed quite well by the individual on their own at home.
+An appointment made of the sole purpose of obtaining documentation to excuse an absence involves the inefficient use of time and resources on both the part of the student and the Health Center, and serves no healthcare function.
+An absence from class is an administrative matter, not a healthcare one, and the resolution of this matter is between faculty and students.
 It is the student's responsibility to communicate directly with the faculty regarding conditions that may interfere with attendance, and any decision about the impact of the absence rests with the instructors.

 This policy was initiated in the Summer of 2000, with the approval of the Office of Academic Affairs.
 It is compliant with the University Policy Statement 22, Revision 3, concerning Student Absence from Class.
 Further, it is consistent with recommendations of the American College Health Association, as well as the policies of our peer institutions.